UnivHI-MLib-Arch/ASpace/README.md

 * Note: Various additional config file changes (to improve PUI search results) were implemented in June 2021; these are not separately reflected in their own update folder, but are instead subsumed in the config file for the first of the 2024 updates (i.e. "2024_upgrades/v2_7_1/").

-* "2024_upgrades" folder: As of June 2024, still a work in progress.
+* "2024_upgrades" folder: Document two upgrades performed in the summer of 2024, first an upgrade from 2.5.1 to 2.7.1, and then one from 2.7.1 to 3.4.1.
+See the readme files for each upgrade's subfolder for more details.

 For more complete documentation of UHML's use of ArchivesSpace see the [ASpace-Docs](https://github.com/UnivHI-MLib-Arch/ASpace-Docs/) repo.